HINDMO/Scheduled_ETL_pipeline_Covid19_Data/README.md

 2. Data Processing and Transformation: After data retrieval, I applied data cleaning and transformation operations using Python.
 This step included data validation, normalization, and enrichment to prepare the data for downstream consumption.

 3. File Upload to Google Drive: I employed the Google Drive API to seamlessly upload the processed data files to designated folders in Google Drive.
 Each file was given a meaningful name and stored in an organized structure.

+4. Tableau Dashboards : I tried to analyse cleaned data using Tableau by creating different dashboards.

+5. Gradient Boosting Model and a simple Flask API : I created a Machine Learning model that can predict the daily increase in COVID-related death cases based on the number of people currently hospitalized and I created a simple API using Flask that will allow users to receive the output of this model.